Discover how an employer can receive tax relief on pension contributions for an employee.

 BTR Ltd has an accounting year linked to the calendar year.

-The resulting taxable profit will be apportioned across the 2016/17 and 2017/18 financial years for the purposes of computing the tax liability - this is different to individual contributions which are assessed in the tax year they are actually paid.
+The resulting taxable profit will be apportioned across the previous tax year and the current tax year for the purposes of computing the tax liability - this is different to individual contributions which are assessed in the tax year they are actually paid.